abulzunayed/abulzunayed/README.md

 ## About Me

-- 👋  Hello!
+👋  Hello!
 I'm [Abul Zunayed], a passionate and enthusiastic software developer at the start of my career journey.
 With a strong foundation in Python and C++, I have honed my skills in programming and problem-solving.
-- 🌱  My Python expertise spans Machine Learning and Deep Learning, where I've built models using libraries like TensorFlow, Keras, and PyTorch.
+🌱  My Python expertise spans Machine Learning and Deep Learning, where I've built models using libraries like TensorFlow, Keras, and PyTorch.
 In C++, I have experience with essential libraries such as Boost, OpenCV, Open GL and Qt, which have equipped me to tackle complex computational tasks and develop efficient software solutions.
-- 🤔  I am eager to apply my knowledge to real-world challenges and collaborate with like-minded professionals to innovate and create impactful software.
+🤔  I am eager to apply my knowledge to real-world challenges and collaborate with like-minded professionals to innovate and create impactful software.
 Always keen to learn and grow, I am currently exploring new technologies and methodologies to expand my expertise and contribute meaningfully to the soft tech community.

-- 🔭 I’m currently working on [mention your current projects].
+🔭 I’m currently working on [mention your current projects].
-- 📫 How to reach me: [zunayedakm@gmail.com]
+📫 How to reach me: [zunayedakm@gmail.com]

-- 🔭 I’m currently looking for a job [Software Developer/Engineer].
-- 🌱 I’m currently learning [mention any new skills or technologies you are learning].
-- 👯 I’m looking to collaborate on [mention projects or areas you are interested in collaborating on].
-- 🤔 I’m looking for help with [mention any areas where you need help].
-- 💬 Ask me about [mention topics you are comfortable discussing].
-- 📫 How to reach me: [your email address or other contact info].
-- ⚡ Fun fact: [share a fun fact about yourself].

 ## Skills